byuitechops/Canvas-wrapper/readme.md

 ## POST JSON ##
 The exact same as POST, but parameters are sent as type ```application/json```.
 This is useful depending on the call being made.
-Often time calls that accept an array as a parameter work better when sent as JSON.
+Often calls that accept an array as a parameter work better when sent as JSON.
 Parameters DO NOT need to be stringified before sending to this method.
 ```js
 var postObj = {
   course: {